-- This policy outlines what Tanfield School will do to prevent and tackle all forms of bullying. - The policy has been adopted with the involvement of the whole school community. - Tanfield School is committed to developing an anti-bullying culture where the bullying of adults, children or young people is not tolerated in any form.
+- This policy outlines what Tanfield School will do to prevent and tackle any and all forms of bullying, harassment or discrimination. - The policy has been adopted with the involvement of the whole school community. - Tanfield School is committed to developing an anti-bullying culture where the bullying of adults, children or young people is not tolerated in any form.

 This policy is based on DfE guidance "Preventing and Tackling Bullying" July 2017 and supporting documents.
 It also takes into account the DfE statutory guidance "Keeping Children Safe in Education" 2018.
-The school has read Childnet's "Cyberbullying: Understand, Prevent and Respond: Guidance for Schools".
+The school has read Childnet's "Cyberbullying: Understand, Prevent and Respond: Guidance for Schools" and Stonewall's "The School Report: The experiences of lesbian, gay, bi and trans young people in Britain's schools in 2017".